hackclub/hackathon-photos/README.md

 ## Contributing

 We'd love to have more photo albums in this collection!
-To add photos from your hackathon, please submit a PR that adds it to the table above (see pre-existing records for an example).
-For information about licensing, please refer to [choosealicense.com](https://choosealicense.com/non-software/).
+To submit photos from your hackathon, please create a pull request and add them to the table above, following the format of the existing entries.
+For licensing information, refer to [choosealicense.com](https://choosealicense.com/non-software/).

 Questions?
 Feel free to reach out to `@sampoder` on Slack or email `sam@hackclub.com`.